tsoliangwu0130/imremoval/README.markdown

 To install the tool, you need

-* Mac OS X 10.4 or higher versions, including 10.5 Leopard and 10.6 Snow Leopard.
+* macOS 10.9 or higher.
 * Intel or PowerPC Macintosh computers.

 ## Build your own version

-If you want to build the application by your self, Mac OS X 10.5 Leopard and Xocde 3.0 or higher version are required.
-You can download Xcode IDE free from Apple Developer Connection.
-You will be asked to regiter an ADC account.
+If you want to build the application by your self, please

-It is quite easy to build the application:

 1. Open ``IMRemoval.xcodeproj`` with Xcode.
 2. Click on the "Build" or "Build and Go" button on the toolbar.